quibitai/ET_Pine_RAG/README.md

 1. Uploads files to Vercel Blob storage
 2. Processes them with Google Document AI in the background using QStash
+3. Handles multiple document formats including PDF, DOCX, TXT, CSV, XLSX, and Markdown
-3. Chunks the extracted text and generates embeddings
+4. Chunks the extracted text and generates embeddings using OpenAI's text-embedding-3-large model
-4. Stores the vectors in Pinecone for semantic search
+5. Stores the vectors in Pinecone for semantic search

 ### Conversational AI